bnodnarb/AIRMF/_posts/govern/04-02-03-executive-leadership.md

 title: GOVERN 2.3
 categories:
   - GOVERN-2
-description: Executive leadership of the organization considers decisions about risks associated with AI system development and deployment to be their responsibility.
+description: Executive leadership of the organization takes responsibility for decisions about risks associated with AI system development and deployment.
 type: Govern
 order_number: 3
 ---